DanMedinaGH/PL300Prep/Part 1 Level 4/README.md

 It included instructions on how to use table visual to filter values from other visuals. <br/>

 ## Shape Visual
-Added Shape Arrow visual to point to table that would filter other visuals.
+Added Shape Arrow visual to point to table that would filter other visuals. <br/>

+## Slicer Visual
+Added slicer to 'Page 1' of the pbi project to filter by Date. <br/>
+Added sync slicer functionality to the slicer as well, <br/>
+to be visible and affect multiple pages. <br/>